-COMPUTER NETWORKS CN ANNA UNIVERSITY 2 MARKS and 16 Marks Question with answers for 3rd year CSE students
+CS2302 COMPUTER NETWORKS CN ANNA UNIVERSITY 2 MARKS and 16 Marks Question with answers for 3rd year CSE students

 Data communication is the exchange of data (in the form of 1s and 0s) between